openbanking-dev/blog-contents/The security flow.md

 The first step is to prepare the consent access.
 Only you and the bank is involved in that process.
 This consist of creating a consent object into the bank.
 Inside this consent, you will put the permissions you wish to access and some optional informations like the expiration of the consent.

-The bank is protecting their endpoints with OAuth2, even the consent creation endpoint, meaning you will need an access token to create the consent object.
+The bank is protecting their endpoints with OAuth 2, even the consent creation endpoint, meaning you will need an access token to create the consent object.
-There are different grant flows in OAuth2, we are going to see two of them today.
+There are different grant flows in OAuth 2, we are going to see two of them today.
 The one that interest us for the consent creation is the client credential grant flow.
-If you are familiar with this standard, as a developer, you are the OAuth2 client and you want to create a resources that you will own.
+If you are familiar with this standard, as a developer, you are the OAuth 2 client and you want to create a resources that you will own.
 For that, you need to use the client credential grant flow.
 This flow will not be covered in details in this tutorial, we will concentrate on showing how to use it.

 To create the access token: